LieART -- A Mathematica Application for Lie Algebras and Representation Theory: Introduction

 The theory of Lie algebras is in a mature state and many algorithms have been established to facilitate computations in representation theory.
 The correspondence of irreps to Young tableaux, especially for \SU{N}'s, with algorithms for decomposing tensor products and subalgebra decomposition, even allows complex calculations involving high-dimensional irreps by hand.
-Lie algebra related computations have been implemented multiple times on the computer in many different programming languages.
-Popular programs with a similar aim as LieART are \cite{LiE,Schur,Simplie}.
-However, at the time we started the project no such implementation existed for Mathematica.
-(Meanwhile a package for computations in finite-dimensional and affine Lie algebras has been published~\cite{Nazarov:2011mv}, that has a similar intention as our software).
-Mathematica is a computer algebra software by Wolfram Research, Inc. which is widely used especially among particle physicists.
+Lie-algebra related computations have been implemented multiple times on the computer in many different programming languages.
+Popular programs with a similar aim as the software presented here are \cite{LiE,Schur,Simplie}.
+However, at the time we started the project no such implementation existed for the computer-algebra system Mathematica.
+(Meanwhile a package for computations in finite-dimensional and affine Lie algebras has been published~\cite{Nazarov:2011mv} that has a similar intention as our software, as well as a package for the calculation of the 2-loop renormalization-group equations of supersymmetric models based on gauge groups incorporating many Lie algebra related computations~\cite{Fonseca:2011sy}).
+Mathematica\textsuperscript{\textregistered} is a computer algebra software by Wolfram Research, Inc.\ which is widely used especially among particle physicists.